 Since your child already went through Phase 1 orthodontic treatment, the positions of their permanent teeth will be better than if they hadn’t worn braces.
 For example, expanding the palate would have made room for your child’s adult teeth to erupt without crowding.

 What is Phase 2 Orthodontic Treatment?

-Phase 2 Orthodontic Treatment starts after your child has all their permanent teeth.
-Patients who had Phase 1 Orthodontic Treatment tend to spend less time in than if they had started later in life.
+Phase 2 orthodontic treatment starts after your child has all their permanent teeth.
+Patients who went through Phase 1 tend to spend less time than if they had started later in life.
 Orthodontic treatment not only straightens teeth, but helps open your child’s nasal airways for better breathing and improved sleep.

-Our Grand Rapids, MI orthodontists offer a range of treatments to help your child achieve their best smile.
-In fact, our office was ranked #1 Orthodontist for Kids from GRKids.com’s 2016, 2017, and 2018 Reader’s Polls!
+Our Grand Rapids, MI, orthodontists offer a range of treatments to help your child achieve their best smile.
 To request a free consultation and learn more about braces for kids, call Armbrecht & Wierenga Orthodontics at (616) 455-4800.